harrison-anth/sc_msi/README.md

 If you have FASTQ files:

 1.)
-Supply a manifest file that specifies the location of your FASTQ files and the
+Supply a manifest file that specifies the location of your FASTQ files and a key that has information on which samples should be integrated together (see the manifest directory for examples).

+2.)